tiborsimon/solarized-gist/README.md

 Feel free to fork and contribute to this project, as the CSS class mapping between Pygments and the Gist CSS may not cover your particular needs.

+## License

+This project is under the __MIT license__.
+See the included license file for further details.